Canadian Pain Task Force Online Consultation

 • From one who knows

-by RNNorris, about 4 years ago
+by RNNorris, over 4 years ago

 I have been in intractable Thoracic spinal pain for the past 22yrs and was started on pain meds, not once have I requested an increase in pain medication dosage, run out before my doctor's appointment, had an overdose, etc.